Yogananda-J/AI-Preparation/frontend/README.md

 ### 1) Prereqs
 - **Node.js 18+** (includes npm).
 Verify with `node -v` and `npm -v` in a NEW PowerShell window.
 - **MongoDB Community** (local) or a cloud MongoDB URI.
-- Optional for code execution (Judge0):
-  - Docker Desktop (for local Judge0), or
-  - RapidAPI account/key for Judge0 CE.

 ### 2) Backend setup
 From the project root `AI_PREP/`: